-People with obsessive-compulsive disorder (OCD) suffer from unwanted and intrusive thoughts, urges or images that they can’t seem to get out of their heads (obsessions).
-Several hours every day may be spent focusing on obsessive thoughts, compelling them to repeatedly perform ritualistic behaviors and routines (compulsions) to try and ease the associated anxiety.
+If you suffer from unwanted and intrusive thoughts, urges or images that you can’t get out of your head, you may have Obsessive Compulsive Disorder (OCD).
+Many people with OCD spend several hours every day focusing on obsessive thoughts, which can compel them to repeatedly perform ritualistic behaviors and routines (compulsions) to try and ease the associated anxiety.

 - Checking — Checking and re-checking several to hundreds of times a day that the doors are locked, the stove is turned off, the hairdryer is unplugged, etc.